“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Wider doorways: Widening doorways can make it easier for wheelchair users to move around the home, especially if they use a larger wheelchair.

-Lowered countertops: Lowering kitchen countertops and cabinets can make it easier for wheelchair users to prepare food and access kitchen appliances.
+Lowered countertops: Lowering kitchen countertops and cabinets can make it easier for individuals using wheelchairs to prepare food and access kitchen appliances.

-Roll-in showers: Installing a roll-in shower with a bench and grab bars can make it easier for wheelchair users to shower independently.
+Roll-in showers: Installing a roll-in shower with a bench and grab bars can make it easier for individuals using wheelchairs to shower independently.

-Grab bars and handrails: Adding grab bars and handrails throughout the home can provide support and stability for wheelchair users moving around.
+Grab bars and handrails: Adding grab bars and handrails throughout the home can provide support and stability for individuals using wheelchairs as they move around.

 How to Select the Best Wheelchair